danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 will run this job on, and in this case I am running on linting on the latest available version of Ubuntu.
 The `steps` keyword is where most of the workflow content will be, since it defines each step that will be taken as it is run.
-Each step optionally gets a name, and then either defines an Action to use or a command to run.
+Each step optionally gets a name, and then either defines an Action to use, or a command to run.

-Let's start with the Actions first, since they are he first two steps in my lint job.
-The keyword for an Acion is `uses`, and the value is the action repo name and the version.
+Let's start with the Actions first, since they are the first two steps in my lint job.
+The keyword for an Action is `uses`, and the value is the action repo name and the version.
 I think of Actions as a library, a reusable step that I can use in my CI/CD pipeline without having to reinvent the wheel.
 GitHub developed these first two Actions that I am making use of, but you will see